+"Why Duke?"
 The Duke Medical Physics Graduate Program is unique in many regards.
-We have a world class faculty, amazing institution resources, and we live in a great part of the country.
+We have a world class faculty, amazing institution resources, generous program facilities, and we live in a great part of the country.
 Let's learn more about each in turn.

 World Class Faculty

 First and foremost, the most unique resource of the Duke Medical Physics program is the faculty.
 There are currently over 50 faculty members drawn from five departments: Radiology, Radiation Oncology, Radiation Safety, Physics, and Biomedical Engineering.
 Thanks to the diversity of our faculty, we are one of few programs that offers balanced training in four tracks covering every major area of medical physics: diagnostic imaging, medical health physics, nuclear medicine, and radiation therapy.
-Many of our faculty are internationally-respected experts in their fields of study.
-With support from various governmental and non-governmental grants and contracts, our faculty have established well-recognized laboratories that are distributed over 25,000 square feet of dedicated space.
-These labs are dedicated to expanding the boundaries of the current state of the art in medical physics.
+Our faculty include leaders in research, clinical practice, and professional organizations.
+With support from numerous governmental and non-governmental grants and contracts, our faculty run well-recognized laboratories that are dedicated to defining the state of the art in medical physics.

 Second, the Program draws upon the resources of one of the best medical Centers and universities in the United States.
 This translates into cutting edge facilities for education, research, and clinical training.
-Duke Medicine has recently opened 3 major new buildings totalling over 900,000 square feet at a cost of nearly US$900 million.
-These buildings are the Trent Semans Center for Health Education, Duke Cancer Center (see pictures below), and Duke Medicine Pavillion.
-The latter two co-locate much of the Departments of Radiology and Radiation Oncology, which are major contributors to our program.
-Together, those departments operate an abundance of diagnostic imaging equipment including MRI, CT, and every flavor of molecular imaging with PET-CT, SPECT, and SPECT-CT.
+In the past decade, Duke Medicine opened 3 major new buildings totalling over 900,000 square feet at a cost of nearly US$900 million: Trent Semans Center for Health Education, Duke Cancer Center (see pictures below), and Duke Medicine Pavillion.
+The hospital and these new buildings are home to radiology and radiation oncology, which are major contributors to our program.
+Together, those departments operate an abundance of diagnostic imaging equipment including MRI, CT, and molecular imaging with PET-CT, SPECT, and SPECT-CT.
 Additionally, radiation oncology has an array of state-of-the-art linear accelerators capable of performing intensity modulated radiation therapy (IMRT), volumetric modulated radiation therapy (VMAT), image-guided radiation therapy (IGRT), stereotactic radiosurgery (SRS), stereotactic body radiation therapy (SBRT), total body irradiation (TBI) and total skin irradiation (TSI).
 There is a dedicated brachytherapy suite which allows real-time administration and CT/MR guidance of both low-dose-rate and high-dose-rate brachytherapy.
 Medical Health Physics oversees and regulates radiation use throughout the medical center as well as the university, including the Triangle Universities Nuclear Laboratory and Duke Free Electron Laser Laboratory.

 Duke Cancer Ctr photos by Dukehealth.org (left) and Taoran Li (right).